Email verification for AI-coded apps.

 If did_you_mean is non-null, suggest that correction inline.

-Otherwise let the form submit normally.
 Plain fetch.
 No SDK.

 Works on Node, Bun, Deno, Workers, edge runtimes — anywhere fetch does.
 Type-checked SDK is on the roadmap; until then this is all you need.